Election 2020: Where the candidates stand on the Middle East

 Ganesh Sitaraman is a Vanderbilt law professor who has advised Elizabeth Warren since she chaired the congressional oversight panel on the government’s purchase of toxic assets following the 2008 financial crisis.
 His current legal research focuses on foreign relations and on constitutional and administrative law.
 He went on leave from Vanderbilt from 2011 to 2013 to advise Warren on her successful 2012 Senate campaign and then serve as her senior counsel.
 Before joining Vanderbilt, Sitaraman lectured at Harvard Law School.
 He is a principal member of the Truman National Security Project, an advisory board member of the liberal advocacy group Foreign Policy for America and was previously a research fellow at the Counterinsurgency Training Center in Afghanistan and a visiting fellow at the Center for a New American Security.
 Sitaraman has written on foreign and domestic policy for numerous outlets, including The New York Times and War on the Rocks, where he has argued in favor of a new set of progressive foreign policy principles.

-Candidates who did not qualify for fifth debate but are still running:
+Candidates who did not qualify for seventh debate but are still running:

 Senator and former superintendent of public schools in Denver, Colorado

 Michael Bennet has represented Colorado in the Senate since 2009 and sits on the Intelligence Committee, which oversees the CIA and other covert US activities.
 The son of a Holocaust survivor who identifies as Christian, Bennet spent several years as a director for a venture capital firm before becoming the chief of staff for then-Denver Mayor John Hickenlooper — who is now one of his primary opponents — and ultimately became the superintendent of Denver public schools.